THookz/Immutable/BibleOS/docs/prophecy/SABBATH_TRUTH.md

 - It demonstrates their authority over religious matters
 - It proves they claim power to change God's law

+### A Misquoted Quote?

+**C. F. Thomas, Chancellor for the Cardinal (November 11, 1895):**

+> "Of course the Catholic Church claims that the change was her act.
+It could not have been otherwise, as none in those days would have dreamed of doing anything in matters spiritual, and ecclesiastical, and religious without her.
+And the act is a mark of her ecclesiastical power and authority in religious matters."

+**Context:** Thomas was responding to questions about the Sabbath change.
+While some claim this quote is "misquoted," the admission remains clear: **the Catholic Church claims the change was their act, and the act is a mark of their authority.**

 ### Daniel's Prophecy Fulfilled

 > **"And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time."**